Signal briefing / Regional ISP

 Why It Matters

-If AS210315 were to announce IP prefixes and begin routing traffic, it would become a participant in global BGP, potentially influencing internet paths.
+If AS210315 were to announce IP prefixes and begin routing traffic, it would become a entity in global BGP, potentially influencing internet paths.
 At present, its real-world impact is zero because the ASN is dormant and originates no routes.
 The primary impact mechanism is latent: the registry entry grants the holder the right to originate routes in the future.

 What Public Sources Show